evs-chris/raport/README.md

 * `Measured Label`: This is a label that estimates its height based on its content and applied styles.
 The estimation is not exact and is based on average character width for a few standard font metrics.
 * `Image`: This is also what you'd expect.
 You can supply a `url` as a literal, reference, or operator that is used to render the image into the output HTML.
 * `Repeater`: This is the most useful widget for reporting purposes.
 It is composed of an optional `header`, an optional `footer`, optional `group` headers, and `row`s.
 The row `source` must be either an array or a grouping that eventually results in an array.
 A repeater will render each of its pieces in a page-aware way, so if there's not room left in the report for a header, footer, or row, it will suspend rendering and resume at the appropriate place when called again.
 Repeaters automatically handle grouped datasources and support footers for each nested group automatically if required.
 Footers get access to a special `@source` reference that allows aggregate operators to automatically apply to all of the rows in the repeater.
+* `HTML`: This is somewhat like a label, except it doesn't escape any html in its content.
+It also doesn't verify that there's nothing malformed, so it's possible to break your output with a missed closing tag.

   The grouping of the data source for a repeater will determine how many nested sections show up on the report with actual rows only being rendered for the innermost (rightmost in the array) grouping.
 The `group` key on the repeater widget is an array that can specify a header for each grouping in the source.
 The `groupEnds` key on the repeater widget specifies whether footers should be rendered for each group in reverse order with an additional entry at the end for the whole repeater, meaning that the first entry is for the innermost group, proceeding outward to the extra entry for all data before groupings are applied.